 That’s why in TrueGluco SP™ we use the Crominex® 3+ brand of chromium.
 Unlike the types of chromium many supplement manufacturers use, Crominex® 3+ is protected by potent antioxidants that shield it from becoming the toxic 6+ form.

 This combination fully insulates the chromium 3+ so it won’t oxidize into the harmful form.
-What’s more, it enhances the absorption of chromium.
-In fact, about 60% of the chromium in Crominex® 3+ is absorbed into the body, which is 20% better than chromium picolinate and chromium nicotinate.
+What’s more, it may enhance the absorption of chromium.

 Dietary Supplement / 60 Capsules